 - Lack of responsible activity (school, work, etc.)

 - Appetite changes

 - Personality changes

 - Loss of interest in previously enjoyable activities

 Again, these signs and symptoms of drug abuse are not necessarily seen in every case.
 Even so, if any of them are seen in your life or in the life of a loved one, it is worth examination.

 Fighting Symptoms of Drug Abuse with Help

 Drug abuse is more common in today’s society than most believe or admit.
-But you do not have to be among the statistics of substance abusers.
+You do not have to be among the statistics of substance abusers.
 Fortunately, help is available for those who have become dependent on drugs and have begun to abuse substances.
 Asheville Recovery Center is committed to helping people recover from substance abuse and addiction through therapy, twelve-step facilitation, and compassionate care.
 Our mission is to offer freedom to people who are struggling to overcome the painful lifestyle that results from drug abuse.
 If you or your loved one have been fighting, there is no need to fight alone.
 Allow Asheville Recovery Center to join you in winning the battle against substance abuse.
 Contact us today to start the path to recovery from drug abuse.